Khalid Masud: Sirah

-In this book he tried to discuss and to clear some issues related to life of Muhammad in the light of Qur'an with a different and non-traditional approach.

-In this book he adopted a different non-traditional approach.
-He put Quran as first source of history.
-Then he accepted those narrations which match the Quran's statement.
-He did not accept any narration which was in contradiction Quran.

-Moreover, he sorted out different narration on a very logical manner.
+In this book, he tried to discuss and to clarify some issues related to the life of Muhammad in the light of the Qur'an with a non-traditional approach; He presented the Quran as the first source of history.
+Then he accepted those narrations which matched the Quran's statements.
+He did not accept any narration which was in contradiction the Quran.
+Moreover, he sorted out different narrations in a very logical manner.

-Imam Farahi's Work
+Imam Farahi's work

-"Most of Farahi's work was in Arabic.
+Most of Farahi's work was in Arabic.
 Farahi's chief scholarly interest was the Quran, the focal point of all his writings.
-Most of his published works are in the form of notes that were later compiled by his followers such Maulana Amin Ahsan Islahi and Allama Khalid Masud.
+Most of his published works are in the form of notes that were later compiled by his followers such as Maulana Amin Ahsan Islahi and Allama Khalid Masud.

-Below is some of the books which were compiled by both the personalities:
+Below are some of the books which were compiled by both personalities: